 12. Accept that not everyone will like you

 The point is — do you like yourself?
 Do you think you’re a good person?
 Do you have people in your life who agree?
 Good.
 Stick to that and don’t worry about those who dislike you.
-You could be the nicest, most placid person in the world and some people will still not like you.
+You could be the kindest, most calm person in the world and some people will still not like you.

 Embrace who you are, and stop trying to change your personality to please everyone.
 It will never work.
-You are wonderful.
-And there are many people who will agree.
+You are wonderful, and many people will agree.

 13. Surround yourself with positive people